 STDOUT file that includes log and trace information for its servers.
 Sever error messages are written to

-The ZLUX Node.js server is also known as the Zowe Application Framework.
-It provides the Zowe desktop that you can access through a web browser via port 8544.
-The Zowe desktop includes a number of applications that run inside the ZLUX Zowe Application Framework including a 3270 emulator and a File Editor.
+The App Server is a node.js server that is responsible for the Zowe Application Framework.
+It provides the Zowe deskto, which is accessible through a web browser via port 8544.
+The Zowe desktop includes a number of applications that run inside the Application Framework such as a 3270 emulator and a File Editor.

 Zowe Application Framework that can be viewed at